BladeRunnerJS/brjs-site/docs/use/config.md

 ### web.xml and jetty-env.xml

-BladeRunnerJS uses Jetty as its application server, therefore also creating the `web.xml` and `jetty-env.xml` in your webapp's `WEB-INF` directory.
+BladeRunnerJS makes use of Jetty, a J2EE application server, which by default is hidden to the developer and configured automatically.
+The `web.xml` and `jetty-env.xml` files can be created in the `WEB-INF` directory either manually or by using the `j2eeify` command and used to configure custom webapp and server settings.

-`web.xml` is a deployment descriptor file which, among others, contains the classes, resources and configuration of the application, the mapping of URLs to servlets, as well as environment-specific deployment information for the production and development environments.
-Configurations pertaining to the development environment will be placed between the `<!-- start-env: dev -->` and `<!-- end-env -->` tags, while production-related entries will be located between the `<!-- start-env: prod` and `end-env -->` tags.
+`web.xml` is a deployment descriptor file which contains web application configuration such as servlet and filter configuration and authentication settings.
+The `web.xml` file is filtered during the `build-app` process to allow environment specific settings by using XML comments.
+Development only configurations can be placed between `<!-- start-env: dev -->` and `<!-- end-env -->` tags, while production-related entries can be placed between the `<!-- start-env: prod` and `end-env -->` tags.

 ```
 <!-- start-env: dev -->